ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 _The kids return to the party.
 Mac approaches Dallas, who's standing alone in the hallway, looking at wall-mounted family portraits--photos of when the kids were little.
 He looks at his son and smiles._

 **Dominic**

 > Where were you guys?

 **Makayla**

->We were out in the backyard
+> We were out in the backyard

 **Dominic**

 > You out there cookin Lizards - you better watch yourself Makayla (jokin) I'm joking kid relax - (to Dallas) I gotta check that the girl - i vote yes for bush craft - but got to make sure she aint doing witch craft.

-_Bonnie comes out with a big mashed potato plate of mashed potatoes.
+\_Bonnie comes out with a big mashed potato plate of mashed potatoes.

 **Dominic**

 > Alright - let's go - it's time for dinner.

-## Scene 31a - DINNER TABLE WITH THE DOMINICS

-The crew sit around a table filled with bbq fixings and corn.
-Makyala doesn't eat her food much - Mac and the children set silent.

-**Dominic**
-> What's wrong with you guys?
-Eat. (beat) Mac - how are you liking it up here?

-**Mac**
-> It's okay.

-**Dominic**
-> You guys have Dr. Stover this year?

-**Mac**
-> Yeah

-**Dominics**
-> That old man - I used that have him too - he still talking about the weather and what not?

-**Mac**
-> Yeah

-**Dominic**
-> Funny guy funny guy - You that funny guy that Mr. Robertson says hello.

-**MAC**
-> Okay.

-**Dominic**
-> Dallas - you got this kid in CCD yet?

-**Mac**
-> What is CCD?

-**JOCYLEN**
-> Confraternity of the Christian Doctrine.

-**Dominic**
-Yeah baby - and they got the best snacks - right Makayla?
-Tell them - tell them - - Makayla likes to horde the snacks - -

-**Makayla**
-> You don't understand how I'm using them?

-**Dominic**
-> Alright - you're right - you are right - sorry darlin - - Makayla ain't be eating them no no .

-> Yeah - has Makayla been outside collecting bugs and frogs and sticks and making science experiments driving her old man's hair out - right Makayla...
-Since she's been a kid Dallas - a kid!
-She used to take little army men I would get for Asher and freeze them.
-Asher - you remember?

-**ASHER**
-> Yeah

-**Dominic**
-Oh these kids - these kids keep me young - right kids - you like your young pop?
-Pop Pop Pop - Boom!

-_Dallas smiles.

-**Dominic**
-So how do you find it all?

-**Dallas**
-> What's that?

-**Dominic**
-> How do you find it - The town - the weather - you know civic stuff - how do you find it all?

-**Dallas**
-> It's not bad.

 ## Scene 32 - EXT.
 MAC'S HOUSE - NIGHT

 Dallas and Mac walk home - and Dallas is looking at the sky at the ocean - at the neighborhood - at the tall grass.

 As they walk into their driveway - they notice a howl in the distance followed by a series of howls and howls and slow whimpers.
 They go inside.

 ## Scene 33 - INT.
 MAC'S HOUSE - NIGHT

 Mac looks outside his window and sees a disturbance in the tall grass.
 In the distance a small light glows and flickers.
 Mac takes a little flash light and flickers back - and the light goes out.
 And then it doesn't go on again.

 # THURSDAY MORNING